rwilliams/jrubywiki/Troubleshooting.md

 [[Improving Startup Time]] - tips and tricks for improving startup time.

+[[Troubleshooting Performance]] - for investigating bottlenecks in your application (or in JRuby itself).

 ## Running JRuby embedded on Solaris
 There is [a report](http://bugs.jruby.org/6090) that GC may not work correctly.
 Set `-Djruby.native.enabled=false` to avoid this problem.